dkelly255/python-checkers/FEATURES-HANGMAN.md

 ----

 ### - Word Bank:
-The libraray of words for the game is contained in the file "words.txt", and is imported into the main run.py Python file.
+The library of words for the game is contained in the file "words.txt", and is imported into the main run.py Python file.
 I found this approach enabled the best user experience in that it gave a very large selection of words of varying lengths and difficulties to keep the game interesting for the User/s.
 The source is attributed & detailed in the credits section.

 ### - Hangman Welcome Screen:
 This is the initial introductory screen greeting the user upon selection of the Hangman game from the game selection menu